Healthdirect Free Australian health advice you can count on.

 What causes hypochondria?

-• have a serious physical illness
+• a history of serious physical illness

 • reading about diseases on the internet